bobanetwork/boba_legacy/README.md

 ## TL;DR

 This is the primary place where [Boba](https://boba.network) works on the Boba L2.
-The Boba L2 is based on [Optimistic Ethereum](https://research.paradigm.xyz/optimism) and uses the same base contracts, but differs from Optimism by:
+The Boba L2 is based on [Optimism](https://optimism.io) and uses the same base contracts, but differs from Optimism by:

-  * providing additional cross-chain services such as a `message-relayer-fast`
+  * providing additional cross-chain messaging such as a `message-relayer-fast`
   * using different gas pricing logic
-  * providing a system for rapid L2->L1 exits (without the 7 day window)
+  * providing a swap-based system for rapid L2->L1 exits (without the 7 day delay)
   * providing a community fraud-detector that allows transactions to be independently verified by anyone
-  * using ERC20 ETH as the fee token rather than WETH
+  * interacting with L2 ETH using the normal ETH methods (`msg.value`, `send eth_sendTransaction`, and `provider.getBalance(address)` rather than as WETH
+  * being organized as a [DAO](./packages/boba/contracts/contracts/DAO)
+  * (coming on Dec.
+20) native [NFT bridging](./packages/boba/contracts/contracts/bridges)
+  * Boba automatically relays classical 7-day exits messages to L1 for you, rather than this being a separate step

 ## Documentation